 3. Are dilators used to relieve pelvic pain?

-Dilators help to restore or expand pelvic floor and vaginal tissues.
+Dilators help to restore or expand the pelvic floor and vaginal tissues.
 They aid females in this process to initiate or continue vaginal penetration for sexual activity or to tolerate a gynecological checkup.